 What If My Guinea Pig Seems to Sleep a Lot, Even Too Much?

 Pay attention to this because it might not be so good as it seems.
 It is hard to see when the guinea pig actually sleeps, or to measure how long it rests.
 But, if the guinea pig seems too sedentary, not interested in activities, always resting and being silent – it might be time to visit the vet!

 When the guinea pig is lying down for many hours (during the day and/or night), if it refuses the snacks you feed him, or sits in a corner and seems ‘sad’ and ‘sleeping’, then it might be sick.
 It is a good idea to go to the vet as soon as you can and ask for advice and help.

 What Causes These Unusual and Long Sleep Patterns?

 Usually, the cause for such long hours of sleep and being idle is an infection of some kind.
 The viral ones are uncommon with guinea pigs, but the big concern is around parasitic, fungal, and bacterial infections.
 For example, in the winter, the greatest risk is bacterial pneumonia.

-Not just too much fatigue and long sleep hours, but these infections can make your guinea pig depressed and lethargic too.
+The symptoms are not just too much fatigue and long sleep hours, but these infections can make your guinea pig depressed and lethargic too.
 Don’t despair, it can be cured with the help of the vet.
-You can notice if your guinea pig might be ill by paying attention to the symptoms of strange sleep patterns.
+You can notice if your guinea pig might be sick by paying attention to the symptoms of strange sleep patterns.